shuych3/shuych3/README.md

 Here are something about me~~.😊🌸🌸

 - 🔭 I’m currently working on signal pocessing and fMRI image pocessing.
-- 🌱 I’m currently major in communication engineering in Sun Yat-sen University, which located in Guangdong China, and applying for cognitive neuroscience graduate.
+- 🌱 I’m currently major in cognitive neuroscience as a NYU-ECNU joint training graduate in ECNU and NYU shanghai.
+-    2021-2025 i got a engineering bachelor degree in telecommunication engineering in Sun Yat-sen University.
 - 👯 I’m looking to collaborate on psychology,      neuroscience and coding.
 - 🤔 I’m looking for help with deep learning skills about fMRI image pocessing.
 - 📫 How to reach